xbuniak/charts/README.md

 # charts
-hlem charts for ICP or Openshift
+Helm charts for ICP or Openshift